harrisonlab/quorn_rna-seq/README.md

 ## Count features
 Using featureCounts.

-This can be done in R, but is slow and either imports all files or fails.
+This can be done in R, but is slow with seqeuntial file import.
 Outside R each sample is counted seperately.

 ```shell
 featureCounts -o output_file -a gff_file sam_files